Windows Tweaks Logo Microsoft PC Help - 02 blue red

 You can continue working without your PC slowing down or crashing.

-This is because Windows swaps data from RAM to this file - which is why it is also called a swap file.
+Because Windows swaps data from RAM to this file - which is why it is also called a swap file.

 Without this system file, your operating system or individual apps would crash or slow down.
 Especially with many parallel or computing-intensive processes.